Sylvioidea

 1 genus, 5 species Not HBW Family

-Acrocephalidae: Reed-Warblers Salvin, 1882 (1838)
+Acrocephalidae: Reed-Warblers Dresser, 1880 (1838)

-8 genera, 63 species Not HBW Family
+9 genera, 64 species Not HBW Family

 The reed-warblers, Acrocephalidae, are another new family formed out of the Sylviidae.
 The arrangement here is primarily based on Arbabi et al. (2014a) with help from Fleischer et al. (2007), Cibois et al. (2007, 2008, 2011) and Fregin et al. (2009).
 The multigene analysis of Arbabi supercedes much of Fregin et al. (2009), Leisler et al. (1997) and Helbig and Seibold (1999).
-Cibois et al. (2007, 2011) give insight into how the reed-warblers expanded into Polynesia.
+Cibois et al. (2007, 2011) gave insight into how the reed-warblers expanded into Polynesia.
 The exact branching pattern differs some between Cibois et al. and Fleischer et al., and I have used a compromise version here which presumes each did best where taxon sampling was densest.
 I follow this in preference to Fregin et al. for the Polynesian species, as Fregin et al. only sampled one gene from that group.
 For the other species, Fregin et al. is given preference.

 Click for Acrocephalidae tree